Vanessa Bryant: Who Is Kobe Bryant’s Wife?

 Kobe Bryant has died in a helicopter crash, according to TMZ.
 The legendary basketball star is survived by his wife, Vanessa Bryant, who was not on board at the time of the crash.
 Kobe and Vanessa got married in 2001 and had four daughters together.
+One of the four girls, Gianna, was on board the helicopter and has also been killed.

-At least one report indicates that one or more of the Bryant girls were on the helicopter at the time of the accident.
 The Los Angeles County Sheriff’s Department confirmed that there was a helicopter crash this morning.
-Deputy Navarro told The Inquisitr that all five people on board the aircraft had been killed.
+Deputy Navarro told The Inquisitr that all five people on board the aircraft have been confirmed dead.
 She did not confirm or deny whether or not Kobe Bryant was one of those people.
 She also did not address whether or not any of those on board were children.

-Vanessa Bryant has not released a statement on her husband’s tragic death.
+Vanessa Bryant has not released a statement on this tragedy.

 Vanessa & Kobe Bryant Met In November 1999 & Got Engaged In 2000